Kynothon/faas-idler/README.md

 * Command-line args

-`-dry-run` - don't send scaling event
+`-read-only` - don't send scaling event

 How it works: